 If you’re serious about meeting your goal on the other side of the holiday season, make a habit of outlining what you’re going to eat each day and planning your workouts.
 That might involve setting aside more time for shopping, prepping food and cooking your meals for the week ahead so you’re not at the mercy of less-than-good-for-you leftovers, happy hour drinks on an empty stomach, or eating half the batter of brownie mix for your kid’s school party.
 And if it’s not in your predetermined meal plan, it’s OK to say, ‘no, thank you.’
 Stokes says many of his clients have anxiety over disappointing food pushers.
 People think it’s a chaotic, out-of-control time where you have to surrender and eat the foods others are pushing on you, especially when you know they have good intentions.
 But be vigilant and persistent with your plan.
 “Give your family members the opportunity to hear you say that you don’t want it.
 If they feel rejected or sad, that’s their problem,” he says.

 4. Accept slip-ups and move on.

-If you ate something you didn’t plan on having that day — like your coworker’s famous holiday streusel — the best thing you can do is adjust your program and get back on track at your next meal.
+If you ate something you didn’t plan on having that day — like your aunt’s famous holiday streusel — the best thing you can do is adjust your program and get back on track at your next meal.
 That might mean trimming your carbs in half at dinner or skipping your evening snack.
 If you had a workout planned already for that day, consider increasing the intensity or tacking on 10 more minutes if you can squeeze it in.
 “One meal is not going to break you.
 It’s not going to make you gain a pound of fat or muscle,” says Stokes.
 Also keep in mind that if you get on the scale and see weight gain, it could be fluid retention from eating salty seasonal foods.
 Don’t get discouraged by a gain and decide to ditch your goal until the new year — start fresh with your next meal.